$\Phi$-Harmonic Functions on Discrete Groups and First $\ell^\Phi$-Cohomology: Abstract

 \section{Abstract}

-We study the first cohomology of a (finitely generated) discrete group $G$ with coefficients in the left regular representation of~$G$ in $\ell^\Phi(G)$ for an $N$-function $\Phi$ belonging to the class $\Delta_2(0)\cap \nabla_2(0)$.
-By analogy with Puls and Martin--Valette, we introduce the discrete $\Phi$-Laplacian and prove a decomposition theorem for $\Phi$-Dirichlet-finite functions.
-We also show that if $G$ contains an infinite normal amenable subgroup with infinite centralizer then the cohomology space $\overline{H}^{1}(G,\ell^{\Phi}(G))=0$.
-Finally, we prove a theorem about the triviality of the first cohomology space for a wreath product of two groups the first of which is nonamenable.
+We study the first cohomology groups of a~countable discrete group~$G$ with coefficients in a $G$-module $\ell^\Phi(G)$, where $\Phi$ is an $N$-function of class $\Delta_2(0)\cap \nabla_2(0)$.
+In development of ideas of Puls and Martin~---Valette, for a~finitely generated group~$G$, we introduce the discrete $\Phi$-Laplacian and prove a theorem on the decomposition of the~space of $\Phi$-Dirichlet finite functions into the direct sum of the spaces of $\Phi$-harmonic functions and $\ell^\Phi(G)$ (with an appropriate factorization).
+We also prove that if a~finitely generated group~$G$ has a~finitely generated infinite amenable subgroup with infinite centralizer then $\overline{H}^{1}(G,\ell^{\Phi}(G)) = 0$.
+In conclusion, we show the triviality of the first cohomology group for a~wreath product of two groups one of which is nonamenable.